Parents and Families

 Family Orientation during First-Year [Freshmen] Student Orientation

 At UIS we understand both the student and their family make a transition to college – but in different ways.
 Our two-part, mandatory Orientation programs are most beneficial when students and parents/family members/guardians attend together.
 Parents and family members are an important part of a student’s life and our partner in helping them be successful at UIS.
-The first part of orientation is the two-day, overnight orientations in July and July.
-We have a parent/family orientation track that runs concurrently with the first-year student summer overnight orientation program to introduce you to UIS, its staff, resources, and students.
-Planning ahead?
-Dates for Summer 2016 have been announced.
-Registration will go live on February 1, 2016.
+The first part of orientation is the two-day, overnight orientations in July and July called Summer KickStart.
+During KickStart we have a parent/family orientation track that runs concurrently with the first-year student program to introduce you to UIS, its staff, resources, and students.
 The second part of orientation is the 4-day Launch Week in August (see below).

-Two-day, overnight orientation.
-The enrollment confirmation fee covers orientation expenses for the first-year student and up to two family members.
+There is a mandatory Orientation Fee for students which covers some of the orientation expenses for the first-year student and up to two family members.
 There will be a $25/person charge for any additional guests to cover the meal costs during orientation.
 Parents/Family members and guests will need to make overnight accommodations at one of our area hotels.
-Only students participating in the orientation program will be allowed to stay in the residence halls.
+Only students participating in the orientation program will be allowed to stay in the residence hall.

-While we enjoy having siblings be a part of the Orientation process, Orientation may not be suited for young children and toddlers.
-From our experience the younger children get bored easily.
+While we enjoy having siblings involved in the Orientation process, our KickStart program may not be suited for young children and toddlers.
+From our experience the younger children get bored.
 They might have a better time at home with family members or friends and among their favorite playthings.

 Family Information for [Freshmen] Launch Week 2016: August 17-20

 Our second part of the mandatory orientation for first-year [freshmen] students begins about 5 days before classes begin.
-First-year students living on campus will be allowed to move into housing on Wednesday, August 17 and Commuter Students have a mandatory meet ‘n Greet on Wednesday afternoon before their Launch Week experience August 17-20 (Commuter students should expect to be on campus from 3-9 Wednesday, 9:45-4 Thursday, 9:45-4 Friday, and 9:45-3 Saturday.
+First-year students living on campus will be allowed to move into housing on Wednesday, August 17 and Commuter Students have a mandatory meeting on Wednesday afternoon (Commuter students should expect to be on campus from 3-9 Wednesday, 9:30-3:30 Thursday, 9:30-3:30 Friday, and 9:30-12 Saturday.
 This is part of their FYS or CAP 102 course requirements so students should submit a request for time off of work accordingly.

-Whether you are moving your student into on-campus housing or your student is commuting to campus parents/family members are invited to:
+Whether you are moving your student into on-campus housing or your student is commuting to campus, parents/family members you are invited to:

 - the Prairie Star Family Association Social at 4 p.m.
 (FREE)